luv-kumar-lohano/Agentic-AI-Website-Builder/README.md

-﻿# Multi-Agent Website & App Development with CrewAI
+﻿# Multi-Agent Website & App Development with CrewAI (Sample / Beta Version)

 Orchestrate a full-stack CrewAI team that transforms high-level product briefs into implementation-ready blueprints for websites and mobile apps.
 The crew handles architectural design, component planning, design-system guidance, and backlog generation so you can move from concept to build with confidence.

-## Why This Project
-- **Multi-agent automation**: Engineering lead, backend, frontend, and QA agents collaborate sequentially using CrewAI configurations.
-- **Website + app focus**: Default requirements drive the system toward multi-surface planning instead of single-purpose demos.
-- **Production-ready outputs**: Generated modules, UI prototypes, and unit tests are deposited in the output/ directory for review and iteration.

 ## Repository Structure
 `